dmonty2/ir_remote_leds/README.md

 TODO:
 * Continue work on the rain/water effects.
-* Put in an auto-off timer 5 hours or so.
 * Leave flash button disabled!
 * If 'repeat' command is detected after a delay then ignore the repeat and assume that the initial code was missed.
 Temporarily slow/pause the animation so the next button press will have a better chance of being captured.
 'Press and hold once then, tap to execute new command'.